 Unique Character Meet and Greets

 There are several characters you can meet during Mickey’s Very Merry Christmas Party.
 Most of these are the usual Disney characters, but in their holiday best.
-However, there are a few special character meet opportunities such as Jack Skellington (as Sandy Claws), Santa, and Scrooge McDuck.
+However, there are a few special character meet opportunities such as Jack Skellington (as Sandy Claws), Santa, Seven Dwarfs, and Scrooge McDuck.

 Although we are character obsessed we generally spend less time on characters at Mickey’s Very Merry Christmas Party than we do at Mickey’s Not-So-Scary Halloween party.